delpapa/sandpilemodel/README.md

 The main model methods can be found at `sandpile.py`.

-The avalanche plots and power law fits are done with on the [powerlaw](https://pypi.python.org/pypi/powerlaw) package.
+The avalanche plots and power law fits are done using the [powerlaw](https://pypi.python.org/pypi/powerlaw) package.

 Still to be properly documented...